How Can React Native Paper Help Startups and Enterprises?

 Currently, it's the official style used in the apps created by Google such as Gmail, Google Drive, or Google Fit, but in general, it’s a global styling guideline.
 It’s growing in popularity, thanks to its simplicity and usability and nowadays is used not only on mobile applications but also more frequently on websites.

-One of the factors that influence a large crowd of fans is undoubtedly the official documentation.
+One of the factors that influence a large crowd of fans is undoubtedly the Material official documentation.
 It clearly presents the specifications of components, the main assumptions of the style, primarily based on mobile applications which can be translated into websites as well.

 Material Design is mostly associated with Android, so can it be used on iOS as well?
 Sure thing!

 The aforementioned documentation contains a section on cross-platform adaptation.
-It explains when adaptation is needed, what are the differences, and how to adjust them.
+It explains when adaptation is needed, what the differences are, and how to adjust them.

 The following guidelines indicate when to adapt to native platform conventions and adaptation is optional.
 Platform conventions constantly evolve, and Material Design is evolving with them to increase the quality of our design patterns.

 Benefits of React Native Paper

 React Native Paper allows for building beautiful interfaces on mobile and web with high-quality cross-platform components.
 It is responsive, fast, and works reliably no matter the platform.
 Made with exceptional pixel precision, the components meet the standards imposed by Material Design, which gives them a native look and feeling.